What is Tokaj and what happens there?

 Most people in Tokaj agree that foreign companies helped put Tokaj back on the international wine map by bringing much-needed capital, knowledge, and a global distribution network.
 Hugh Johnson, the British wine writer and author of “The World Atlas of Wine,” was an early proponent of Tokaj and later a minority shareholder of Royal Tokaji, one of the foreign investors.

 Today, the Hungarian state has one remaining holding, Grand Tokaj, which produces wines mainly from grapes purchased from mom-and-pop winegrowers.
 More recently, big-pocketed Hungarian businessmen, like József Váradi, the CEO of Wizz Air, were also lured by the siren song of Tokaj, acquiring wineries as side projects.

 What kind of food goes with Tokaj wines?

 As with all wines, there are no strict rules for food pairing.
-Dry Tokajs work well with fish of all kinds, and also pickled foods like stuffed cabbage where the furmint’s acidity syncs up nicely with the tart flavors.
-After a bit of aging, they also go with Mangalitsa pork and lamb.
+Dry Tokajs work well with fish of all kinds, pickled foods like stuffed cabbage where the furmint’s acidity syncs up with the tart flavors, and also Mangalitsa pork and lamb.

 If it wasn’t for the occasional state-of-the-art wineries that noticeably stand out from their surroundings, you’d think that time has stopped long ago in Tokaj.
 Vineyard-coated rolling hills connect Tokaj’s sleepy medieval villages, some of them tucked away in green valleys with less than a thousand residents.
 The pace of life is slow; visitors are few.
 Sometimes you feel as if you have the area all to yourself: A few birds of prey floating above are the only creatures you’ll have to share the sunset vistas with from the top of Szent Tamás vineyard, one of, if not the most valuable in Tokaj.